C-O-D-E-H-U-B/Tutor/README.md

 This is a common platform for the students and the teacher for the tution class sector.
 Hope to provide following features in the future

 -  Welcome page with the teacher's advertisements and notices.
--  Will have a wall to pulish the teacher's notices and posts.
+-  Have a wall to pulish the teacher's notices and posts.
 -  User Settings and User Permissions maintainin.
 -  Birtday Reminder and gitt allocation
 -  Comment section to make the conversations.